 Standard Qualifications to Become a Surrogate

-Medically speaking, participants are required to meet criteria regarding lifestyle, age, weight and previous pregnancies.
+Medically, surrogate candidates must meet certain criteria regarding their lifestyle, age, weight and previous pregnancies.
 Generally, surrogate candidates should:

-• Have carried at least one pregnancy successfully to term and currently be raising a child of her own
+- Have successfully carried at least one pregnancy to term and be currently raising a child of their own.
+This indicates a proven reproductive history and understanding of pregnancy and child-rearing demands.

-• Have had no major complications during her previous pregnancies or deliveries
+- Have had no major complications during previous pregnancies or deliveries.
+This helps to minimize the risk of future pregnancy-related issues.

-• Be a non-smoker and not taking any illegal substances or medication not prescribed by her doctor
+- Be non-smokers and free from illegal substances or medications not prescribed by their doctor.

 Consider Taking Your Surrogacy Journey With Us